Tenant's Guide to Renting Property

 Deposit & Rent

-Prior to the commencing of the tenancy, we will require a deposit and the first rental payment, a month in advance.
+On commencement of the tenancy, we will require a deposit and the first rental payment, a month in advance.
 Your deposit will be treated under the tenancy deposit protection scheme (TDS), which is a scheme accredited by the Government.

 How the TDS Scheme works?